-Captain Montoya glanced at me, said, "I haven't felt this good since I rode off into the sunset after killing Count Rugen!"
+Captain Montoya glanced at me.
+"I haven't felt this good since I rode off into the sunset after killing Count Rugen!"
 Then to Dauchkin: "How long do the lozenges last?"

-"Hours, sir," said Dauchkin, "more if you drink at least three glasses of water with each one."
+"Hours, sir," replied Dauchkin, "more if you drink at least three glasses of water with each one."

 "I drank four," said the captain.

 "Well, then, sir," said Dauchkin happily and proudly, "you should be right as rain till tomorra.
 Take another then, sir.
 Just one at a time'll do ya."

 "No, sir," he replied, "but a few of the crew do.
 They wouldn' want me to tell you who they are, and I respectfully ask that you don't ask.
 I have to live with them after all, sir."